couchbase/query/docs/n1ql-preview-model.md

 objects can contain arbitrary expressions on the objects from the preceding stage.

-In addition to the attribute and expression projections of relational queries, Couchbase queries provide projection of arbitrary nested objects; construction of new nested objects of arbitrary shape; array construction; metadata and raw-value expressions; and all the additional expressions in Couchbase queries.
+In addition to the projections of relational queries, N1QL queries provide projection of arbitrary nested objects; construction of new nested objects of arbitrary shape; array construction; metadata and raw-value expressions; and all the additional expressions in N1QL queries.

+#### De-duplicating

+In the de-duplicating stage, duplicate result objects are removed, so that each remaining result is unique.

 #### Ordering